 This is an Insight article, written by a selected partner as part of GCR's co-published content.
 Read more on Insight

-Concentrations have become an area of considerable global importance due to the relevance of the investments flow in each country.
-In this regard, it is important to have a legal system that provides for efficiency, continuity and success in these kinds of operations, always maintaining the necessary control over markets in order to avoid monopolies and incentivise fair competition.
+In this regard, it is important to have a legal system that provides for efficiency, continuity and success in all antitrust areas (ie, cartels investigations, concentration of markets, etc) always maintaining the necessary control over markets to avoid monopolies and incentivise fair competition.

 The Mexican Antitrust Act

-The Mexican Antitrust Act (MAA) was published on 24 December 1992, based primarily on the negotiations and execution of the North American Free Trade Agreement (NAFTA).
-Mexico needed to make the necessary changes and additions to its internal legislation, mainly with regard to the defence and enforcement of fair trade and free competition, in order to ensure the entry in force and execution of the NAFTA.
+The first Mexican Antitrust Act (MAA) was published on 24 December 1992, based primarily on the negotiations and execution of the North American Free Trade Agreement (NAFTA).
+Mexico needed to make the necessary changes and additions to its internal legislation, mainly with regard to the defence and enforcement of fair trade and free competition, in order to ensure the entry into force and execution of NAFTA.

-In addition, the Mexican Constitution has recently been reformed in terms of antitrust and telecommunications, modifying the organisational nature of antitrust authorities and creating a specific authority that will review antitrust matters in the telecommunications market, which has been an area of great importance over recent decades in Mexico (the Constitutional Reform).
-The Constitutional Reform implies, among other things, reforms to the MAA and its Regulations, and creating additional secondary legislation, which will be drafted and published in the following months.
+In addition and as mentioned above, in June 2013 the Mexican Constitution was reformed in terms of antitrust and telecommunications, modifying the organisational nature of antitrust authorities and creating a specific authority that will review antitrust matters in the telecommunications market, which has been an area of great importance in recent decades in Mexico (the Constitutional Reform).
+The Constitutional Reform implies, among other things, the creation of a new MAA and its corresponding regulation, as well as the additional secondary legislation.

 The Mexican Antitrust Commission and the Federal Telecommunications Institute